| First woman guerilla:

 a few years I decided to join the squad.
 The Party comrades also suggested this

+to me.
 It was inevitable.
 It

 was inevitable because of the increased consciousness.
 The education the Party